QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 ```
 </div><div>

+➡️ Sometimes, you have files with only PHP inside.
+In such scenario, you can omit the closing `?>`.

+➡️ You can omit `;` in PHP blocs with only one instruction.

+#### Imports another PHP

 You can import another PHP script using `require` <small>(raise an error if the import failed)</small> or `import` <small>(don't mind failed includes)</small>.
 Most of the time, you want a script to be imported once, which could be done with `xxx_once`.

 ```php